abdu0520/python-library-project/library_system/README.md

 If a rule is broken the program explains why instead of crashing:
 Choose an option (1-8): 3
-Member ID: M002
+Member ID: 2
-Book_id : 9780747532699
+Book_id : 1
-Could not lend book: No copies of 'Harry Potter and the Philosopher's Stone' are available.
+Could not lend book: No copies of 'python proj1' are available.

 Key Features: